15 Things to do in Prince Edward Island

 - Walk over the “Lake of Shining Water” or “MacNeil’s Farm” in the twilight to see lighting bugs glowing over the water.

 This is our favorite beach.
-It is just a few miles down the shore from Cavendish and has a very similar feel, but without the crowds!
-The parking lot at North Rustico is small and yet we can always find a spot.
-And on many occasions we are the only one on the entire length of beach.
+It is just a few miles down the shore from Cavendish and has a very similar feel but without the crowds!
+The parking lot at North Rustico is small, and yet we can always find a spot.
+And on many occasions, we are the only one on the entire length of the beach.

 Here is a packing list of our Beach Essentials

 The best gentle bike ride of your life is down the bike trail within PEI National Park.
-Beach after beach is ahead of you, dunes, grass, and a straight paved road.
+Beach after beach is ahead of you, with dunes, grass, and a straight paved road.
 Start in Cavendish and it is almost all downhill to North Rustico or go a long way down to Brackley Beach.
-Go around 6:30 in the evening in the summer and when the sun hits the tops of the dunes and you are in for a glorious view.
+Go around 6:30 in the evening in the summer, and when the sun hits the tops of the dunes, and you are in for a glorious view.

-Tip: There a number of bike rental places near Cavendish.
-However, we always take our own bikes.
+Tip: There several bike rental places near Cavendish.
+However, we always take our bikes.
 If you are driving, it is worth the small hassle.

 The adventure begins as you power out of the harbor into open water.
-The boat stops just off the coast and you begin to fish for mackerel to use as bait for the cod.
-These guys are fairly easy to catch even for the youngest members.
+The boat stops just off the coast, and you begin to fish for mackerel to use as bait for the cod.
+These guys are relatively easy to catch, even for the youngest members.
 Captain Wade distributes rods and demonstrates the best way to get the fish to bite.
 After some mackerel are caught, you will go further out to sea and use the mackerel to catch some cod.
 This is a little bit trickier, but my kids have lucked out every time we have gone.

-You will boat back to shore, and the catch is divided up between the sailing party.
+You will boat back to shore, dividing the catch between the sailing party.
 Cook the cod that night for the freshest and most delicious meal.

-There are many fabulous ceildhs on PEI, but I enthusiastically recommend the Ross Family in Clinton Hills.
+There are many fabulous ceilidhs on PEI, but I enthusiastically recommend the Ross Family in Clinton Hills.
 A more entertaining group would be very hard to find, and they have real musical chops.
-A brother and sisters group, they play the violin, guitar, and piano.
+A brother and sisters group plays the violin, guitar, and piano.
 They sing and dance and often do everything at the same time.
 It has been fun to watch them mature as a group over the years.
 They are more and more professional every time I see them.

 For more info go to www.rossfamily.ca